lskatz/mlst-hash-template-example/docs/specification.md

+# Database spec

-# File format specification for the hash allele database
+This document describes the file format specification for the hash allele database

 The hash allele database format describes an MLST database where each locus has many alleles.